 A "complainant", which includes any individual described as a "shareholder" above as well as any director of the Corporation, may, with leave of the court, prosecute a legal proceeding in the name and on behalf of the Corporation to enforce a right, duty or obligation owed to the company or to obtain damages for any breach of such right, duty or obligation.
 With leave of the court, a complainant may also, in the name and on behalf of the Corporation, defend a legal proceeding brought against the Corporation.
-In connection with such an action brought or defended, the court may grant leave where reasonable efforts have been made, notice of the application for leave has been given to the company and to any other appropriate party, the complainant is acting in good faith and it appears to the court that it is in the best interests of the Corporation.
+In connection with such an action brought or defended, the court may grant leave where reasonable efforts have been made, notice of the application for leave has been given to the court that it is in the best interests of the Corporation.
+In connection with such an action brought or defended, that a present to the court that it is in the best interests of the Corporation.
+In connection with such an action brought or defended, the application for leave has been given to the court that it is in the best interests of the Corporation.
 In connection with such an action brought or defended, the court may make any order it considers appropriate, including an order that a person to whom costs are paid repay to the Corporation some or all of those costs; the Corporation or any other party to the proceeding indemnify the complainant or the person controlling the conduct of the legal proceeding; or the complainant indemnify one or more of the Corporation, a director of the Corporation and an officer of the Corporation for expenses, including legal costs, that they incurred as a result of the legal proceeding.